Heart to heart, face to face, using Zoom

 Sundays 4:30–5:45 pm ~ Practice, opening to community check-ins & conversation.

 Please NOTE: Seeing and hearing each other in real time is a treasure, and combined, they enhance communication.
-After meditation, if you’re speaking during conversations, it is helpful to have both your camera & mic on.
-If you prefer to have your camera off, you can include a photo on screen, of yourself or something dear to you.
-Zoom chat is also an option.
+If you’re speaking during conversations, it is helpful to have both your camera & mic on.
+If you prefer to have your camera off, we appreciate if you have a photo on your screen of yourself or something dear to you as an avatar.
+Using the Zoom chat is also an option for those who prefer to have no visual representation.

 Sundays include time to check in and connect in community, supporting resilience and a sense of belonging.
 Regular practice in community (sangha, fellowship, or satsang) nurtures loving awareness and our ability to be present with whatever arises in our world.

 The zoom room opens a few minutes before the scheduled time; stop in when you can.
-The lightly structured format is inclusive and fluid.
+The softly structured format is inclusive and fluid.

 Request Open Door email-reminders here.
-These twice-monthly posts are simple updates, but not a chat list.
-Privacy matters, and email addresses are never shared.
+These twice-monthly posts are simple Open Door updates, not a chat list.
+Email addresses are never shared, unless you choose to share your own address on the zoom chat window.

 What is this path?